Proposal-based Few-shot Sound Event Detection for Speech and Environmental Sounds with Perceivers: Few-shot Learning

 \section{Few-shot Learning}

-Few-shot learning refers to the scenario in which one trains a model given only a few examples per class.
+Few-shot learning refers to the scenario in which one must make predictions with very limited training data.
 Whereas traditional machine learning models may require hundreds or thousands of examples of each class, few-shot learning models are given only a few (e.g., 1-10) labeled training examples per class.